KendrickOrg/kendrick/src/Kendrick.package/KETransition.class/README.md

-A KETransition is a changement from a compartment to another one.
+A KETransition hold from a compartment to another one.

+	- from: KECompartment
+	- to: KECompartment